-Another one of the interesting polar bear facts about fur is that male polar bears have longer hairs on their front legs, and these hairs are an important part of the mating process and are used to attract females.
+Another interesting polar bear fact about fur is that male polar bears have longer hair on their front legs, and this hair is an important part of the mating process and is used to attract females.

 Maybe the most obvious of polar bear facts is that polar bears are white.
 This animal is closely related to the brown bear, but the white coat of the polar bear came from many years of evolution.

 Did you know that a polar bear can swim over 200 miles (350 kilometers)?
-These long swims in reality are not normal and can be a result of polar ice melting, an important part of the polar bear habitat, because climate change.
+These long swims in reality are not normal and can be a result of polar ice melting, which is an important part of the polar bear habitat.

-Polar bears skin is surprisingly black.
+The skin of Polar bears is surprisingly black.
 To humans and other animals that are able to see only in daylight, polar bears blend in perfectly with their snowy environment.

 Did you know that the length of polar bear paws is based on how big its body is, and the average size of the paw is about 12 inches (30 cm), which is likely bigger than your face.

 - Polar Bears Are Very Tiny When They Are Born